pche3/portfolio/README.md

 <h2>Requirements:</h2>
-User Story: Access all portfolio webpage's content just by scrolling User Story: Clicking different buttons will take to social medial pages User Story: Navigate to different sections of the webpages by clicking buttons in the navigation
+User Story: Access all portfolio webpage's content just by scrolling
+<br>User Story: Clicking different buttons will take to social medial pages
+<br>User Story: Navigate to different sections of the webpages by clicking buttons in the navigation

 <h2>Implemented using codepen:</h2>
 https://codepen.io/pche3/pen/ZvRKMW